 Why is Endpoint Security Important?

 The majority of cybersecurity attacks originate at the endpoint.
-Cybercrime has become big business.
-The average cost of ransomware breach stands at $4.62 million USD (IBM Security Cost of a Data Breach Report 2021, compiling primary research conducted by The Ponemon Institute), which is more costly than the average data breach ($4.24M).
+Cybercrime has become a big business.
+The average ransomware breach cost is $4.62 million USD (IBM Security Cost of a Data Breach Report 2021, compiling primary research conducted by The Ponemon Institute), which is more costly than the average data breach ($4.24M).

-Endpoint security consists of a piece of software, called an “agent,” installed and executed on an endpoint to protect it from and detect an attack.
-Endpoint protection solutions, or endpoint protection platforms (EPP), work by examining processes, system activity, and files for suspicious or malicious indicators.
+Endpoint security consists of software called an “agent,” installed and executed on an endpoint to protect it from and detect an attack.
+Endpoint Security solutions work by examining processes, system activity, and files for suspicious or malicious indicators.